chocolatey/docs/input/en-us/licensed-extension/setup.md

 > :warning: **WARNING**
 >
 > The licensed source that is automatically added can be disabled, but it cannot be removed.
-So just run `choco source disable -n chocolatey.licensed` to disable it or set that up in your configuration management solution scripts.
+So just run `choco source disable --name chocolatey.licensed` to disable it or set that up in your configuration management solution scripts.
 Some of them, like Puppet, have a resource dedicated strictly to this:

 ~~~puppet
 ## Disable the licensed source, it can't be removed